Dundas Street: Art Gallery district

 Dundas Street is the address of the Art Gallery of Ontario, which takes a full city block on the south side of the street, at the corner of McCaul Street, just west of University Avenue.
 The north side of the street between McCaul and Beverley is also home to several private art galleries.
 Just to the south of Dundas on McCaul is OCAD University.

 History

 Dundas Street was developed in different time periods and in different sections.
-The section of the street near Dundas Valley (today known as Governors Road) was surveyed by Augustus Jones and constructed by the Queen's Rangers as a colonial road at the direction of John Graves Simcoe, first lieutenant-governor of Upper Canada.
-It connected the town then known as Coote's Paradise, which would be renamed Dundas in reference to the road, which in turn, was named after Simcoe's friend, Henry Dundas, 1st Viscount Melville, to settlements to the west, and also around Lake Ontario to Newark (Niagara-on-the-Lake).
-In the early 19th century, when Toronto's oldest streets were first named, Dundas was an important settlement in its own right, rather than simply a suburb of Hamilton, as it has since become.
+The section of the street near Dundas Valley, today known as Governors Road and earlier as Governor's Road, was surveyed by Augustus Jones and constructed by the Queen's Rangers from 1793 to 1794 as a military supply route at the direction of John Graves Simcoe, first lieutenant-governor of Upper Canada.
+It connected Coote's Paradise, which was later renamed Dundas in reference to the road, which in turn was named after Simcoe's friend Henry Dundas, 1st Viscount Melville, to London, the planned capital at the time, and around Lake Ontario to Newark, today Niagara-on-the-Lake.

+In 1796, Dundas Street was extended from just west of what is today Highway 6 east towards York.
+The road was constructed away from the lake shore, and the American border, so a communication link could be maintained in the event of an invasion.
+This new section of the street to York was detached from the section from London to Dundas.
+Instead, the two sections were connected by York Road, which traversed the section of the Niagara Escarpment between them along the path of modern day York Road, Valley Road, and Patterson Road.
+Beyond York, Dundas Street was extended further eastwards as a part of what later became Highway 2.